Free Make Utilities

 Free MAKE Software (Program Maintenance Tool)

-Dmake is a program maintainence utility (make) for Windows, Mac OS X (I think), Linux, Solaris, etc. The program is distributed in source form.
-(Scroll down to the latest "Stable" version on their website and click the link for the source to get it.)
-It's possible that they also have a binary (executable) available for download on their site, but I haven't been able to locate it.
+Dmake is a program maintainence utility (make) for Windows, Mac OS X (I think), Linux, Solaris, etc. The program is distributed in source form, although development on the utility appear to have ceased.

 GNU Make